 However, his defeat in the 2003 by-poll from Ernakulam Constituency, when he fought as an Independent, was a huge setback to him personally and a political setback to the Left.
 Back then, factionalism was at its peak in the CPI (M) and he had distanced himself from the CPI (M)—following his relegation to the district committee from the CPI (M) state committee.
 Viswanatha Menon’s candidature from Ernakulam was supported by the Bharatiya Janata Party (BJP).
 Although he was fielded by the CPI (M) splinter group in the district, headed by V B Cherian, he came to be known as the BJP-supported Independent candidate which would remain a stigma throughout his life.
 He realized his folly later and accepted his error of judgement.

 As someone who knew him both politically and personally at close quarters, I can vouch that he was always on the side of justice and truth and fought for it with all sincerity and truthfulness.
 My due respects to the departed soul and condolences to his family members.

-Translated to English by Sangita Harry and Anand Kochukudy
+Translated by Sangita Harry; Edited by Anand Kochukudy